ioctaptceb/meetling/README.md

 # meetling
-Hiya

-so this will focus on the project that I did when I first started at bitcrowd.
-It was my first angular app, and also the first time that I worked with ES6, so there was a lot to know.
+my first angular app, and also the first time that I work with ES6, so there was a lot to know.

 To start, here were some of my major resources:
 ES6 Boilerplate with babel, browserify: https://github.com/thoughtram/es6-babel-browserify-boilerplate